-According to the results (video), both are accurate when you type the correct spelling, but I feel that Gboard uses deeper AI learning and types the correct word when the spelling is wrong.
-Anyway, the result of this test is a tie.
+According to the results (video), both are accurate when you type the correct spelling, but Gboard uses deeper AI learning and types the correct word when it is wrong.

-For this test, a sentence will be typed with at least one error in each keyword.
+For this test, I typed a sentence with at least one error.
 The test will see how both can correct the words.
-The sentence we are testing is:
+The penalty we are testing is:

 If I purchase this app, will my phone work faster?
 Are there any alternatives?

-SwiftKey misspelt the word “app” and typed “all”.
+SwiftKey misspelled the word “app” and typed “all.”
 Gboard, on the other hand, was entirely accurate.
 This round goes to Gboard.